arjanjohan/scaffold-move/README.md

 - Styling wallet connect button
 - Store network data in scaffold-config
 - Debug page
-  - Display Resources?
+  - Display Resources as well?
-  - Read and write functionality
-- Make Move hooks for ScaffoldReadContract and ScaffoldWriteContract
 - Add `aptos init` script that runs `aptos init` and then copies the new address to the `move.toml` file.
-- Hot contract reload: Add `aptos move deploy` script that copies the address to the frontend file `addresses.ts`.
+- Fix colors for dark mode

 ## Links